hazelcast/hazelcast-reference-manual/src/FAQ/FAQ.md

 Repartitioning is the process of redistributing the partition ownerships.
 Hazelcast performs the repartitioning in the cases where a member leaves the cluster or joins the cluster.
 If a repartitioning will happen while an entry processor is active in a member processing on an entry object, the repartitioning waits for the entry processor to complete its job.

-## Why do Hazelcast instances on different machines not see each other?
+## Instances on different machines cannot see each other?

 Assume you have two instances on two different machines and you develop a configuration as shown below.